- Open Access

 Electronic supplementary material

-Additional file 1: Additional Methods - Additional information on cohorts, variables, and analyses.
-Table S1 - Respiratory medication use by physician diagnosed asthma and BDR, Table S2-Characteristics of LLN-defined cohorts, Table S3 - Multivariate predictors of LLN-PRISm, Table S4-Top 10 associations of Fixed-threshold PRISm vs. Controls GWAS, Table S5-Top 10 associations of LLN-PRISm vs. Controls GWAS, Table S6- 10th-90th percentiles of variables in PRISm, Table S7-Normalized mutual information and silhouette width for fixed-threshold PRISm cluster analysis, Table S8 - Normalized mutual information and silhouette width for LLN-PRISm cluster analysis, Table S9-Results of unsupervised k-means clustering in LLN-PRISm, Table S10-Candidate gene testing in fixed-threshold PRISm subgroups.
+Additional file 1: Table S1 - Respiratory medication use by physician diagnosed asthma and BDR, Table S2-Characteristics of LLN-defined cohorts, Table S3 - Multivariate predictors of LLN-PRISm, Table S4-Top 10 associations of Fixed-threshold PRISm vs. Controls GWAS, Table S5-Top 10 associations of LLN-PRISm vs. Controls GWAS, Table S6- 10th-90th percentiles of variables in PRISm, Table S7-Normalized mutual information and silhouette width for fixed-threshold PRISm cluster analysis, Table S8 - Normalized mutual information and silhouette width for LLN-PRISm cluster analysis, Table S9-Results of unsupervised k-means clustering in LLN-PRISm, Table S10-Candidate gene testing in fixed-threshold PRISm subgroups.
 Figure S1 - Distribution of spirometry by LLN criteria, Figure S2 - Overlap between fixed-threshold and LLN PRISm, Figure S3 - Reclassification of PRISm subjects by fixed-threshold and LLN criteria, Figure S4 - Identification of Klinefelter subjects by X and Y chromosome intensity analysis, Figure S5 - QQ and Manhattan plots of fixed-threshold PRISm GWAS, Figure S6 - Superimposed K-means clustering results in NHW+AA subjects (fixed-threshold PRISm), Figure S7 - K-means clustering results in LLN-PRISm, Figure S8 - Superimposed K-means clustering results in NHW + AA, Figure S9 - MAF of rs8050136 by fixed-threshold PRISm subgroup, Figure S10 - Prevalence of overweight/obesity and PRISm (1960-2010).
 (PDF 934 KB)

 About this article